serverpod/serverpod_docs/docs/05-concepts/06-database/06-filter.md

   where: (t) => t.name.notInSet({'Alice', 'Bob'})
 );
 ```
 In the example we fetch all users with a name not matching Alice or Bob.
 Rows with a `null` value in the column will be included in the result.
+If an empty set is used as an argument for the notInSet comparison, all rows will be included in the result.

 ### Like